sec-fortress/CRTP-Notes/Local Privilege Escalation.md

 - If you don't have admin access but could add or edit build steps in the build configuration.
-- Add a build step, Navigate to `/job/Project0/configure` (If you get a `403` keep chaning Project0 to Project1, Pro...2, .)
+- Add a build step, Navigate to `/job/Project0/configure` (If you get a `403` keep changing Project0 to Project1, Pro...2, ..........3 till you get a `200`)
 - Scroll down to the option "**Build steps**" and on the drop down select/add "**Execute Windows Batch Command**" and enter-:

 ```